 Contact a Distracted Driving Injury Claim Attorney in Tennessee

 Distracted driving is a public safety issue in Tennessee, but the state is taking proactive steps to curtail the behavior.
 However, despite the presence of laws, people will still drive while distracted and may cause accidents that injure others.
 Gatti, Keltner, Bienvenu & Montesi, PLC has decades of experience helping injury victims recover compensation for their losses.
-We understand how difficult life can be in the aftermath of a serious accident and want to assist.
+We understand how difficult life can be after a serious accident and want to assist.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.

 If a distracted driver has hurt you, we can seek to hold them accountable and pursue justice for the harm they caused you.

-Contact our offices online or call (901) 526-2126 for a free case consultation with a distracted driving injury attorney in Tennessee.
+Contact our offices online or call (901) 526-2126 for a free case consultation with a Tennessee distracted driving injury attorney.